-The MBA in International Food and Agribusiness is accredited by the Chartered Management Institute.
-Upon successful completion of the degree, you will be awarded CMI Level 7 Diploma in Strategic Management and Leadership and will therefore become a Member of the Chartered Management Institute (MCMI).
+Upon successful completion of the degree, you will be awarded the Chartered Management Institute (CMI) Level 7 Diploma in Strategic Management and Leadership and will, therefore, become a Member of the Chartered Management Institute (MCMI).
 You can then apply to the CMI for full Chartered Manager status if you wish.

 You will learn through lectures, seminars, problem-based and experiential case studies, workshops, cooperative work, reflective reports, group project work, presentations, lectures, seminars, and industry visits.
 You will be given guided independent learning tasks and be encouraged to increase your knowledge and understanding through private study and the completion of assessments.

 Modules will be assessed through professional reports, presentations, competitive reviews, reflective essays, case study analysis, critical academic papers, marketing plans, business evaluation projects, and written examinations.

 - 4095 International Agri-Food Marketing